dmccreary/ai-racing-league/docs/glossary.md

 #### Fifteen Degree Camera Angle
 The angle our cameras need to point down to have a good view of the road ahead.

+#### Ollama

+A large-language model trained to answer questions in a chatbot-style interface.
+Ollama is unique in that is has versions that are highly compressed so they can run on a schools GPU with 12GB RAM.
+This can be purchased for under $2,000.

 #### Normalized

 Values that have been converted into a standard that can be used across many situations.